gabrielnath/gabrielnath/README.md

 </h2>

-Hi, I’m Natanael, a frontend developer with a strong interest in building websites and web apps.
+Hi, I’m Gabriel Natanael, a frontend developer with a strong interest in building websites and web apps.
 Previously worked on personal projects and some university events, fascinated by the world of UI/UX design.

 ## My Core
 🔧 While I’m not a fullstack dev, I've been learning learning backend to improve my skills.